izaktumz-zz/Digital-Signing-Library/README.md

 [Overview]
 ----------
 -The main class that implements the Digital Signing and Verification is called DigitalSigning.

 It contains method to Hash,Sign and Verify Documents

+NB:Store the Signatures for Later Verification.

 [Implementation]
 ----------------